Right to acquire housing association homes

 How to apply

-If you have the right to acquire, the housing association has to send you written notice explaining:
+If you have the right to acquire, the housing association must send you written notice explaining:

-The housing association may offer you a choice between your existing home and other available properties.
+The housing association may offer you a choice between your existing home and other properties.

 The housing association has to tell you if you are eligible within: